CMarquetand/swarc-material/arc42/arc42-template-EN.md

 Scenario 2: A user explores subscription options.

 An existing user is interested in premium features.
-When the user navigates to the subscription information section, the subscription options should be clearly presented, with differences between tiers easily understandable.
+When the user navigates to the subscription information section, the subscription options should be clearly presented.

 <div class="formalpara-title">